Islandora-Devops/isle-buildkit/README.md

         └── matomo
 ```

-[abuild], and [imagemagick] stand outside of the hierarchy as they are use only
+[imagemagick] stand outside of the hierarchy as they are use only to build
-to build packages that are consumed by other images during their build stage.
+packages that are consumed by other images during their build stage.

 ### Folder Layout